hanfil/code-signer/CONTRIBUTING.md

 # Contributing to Code Signer

 Thank you for your interest in contributing to Code Signer!
-This document provides guidance on how to work with our codebase, understand the project structure, and make meaningful contributions.
+This document provides guidance on how to work with the codebase and understand the project structure.

 ## Project Structure